 Since you can’t surpass 100%, adding a blue-light coating would only yield an extra 2% of reduction at best (SunSync Elite filters approximately 98% at 400nm, leaving only 2% to reach 100% filtration).
 Not really the cost-benefit result that one might be hoping for when doubling down on blue light defense.

 2. It Can Negatively Impact Performance

-Perhaps the biggest advantage an extra-active photochromic offers over their traditional counterpart is their ability to retain color in the car.
+Perhaps the biggest advantage an extra reactive photochromic offers over their traditional counterpart is their ability to retain color in the car.
 While car windows may filter out UV, they still allow natural light, including blue light, to pass through the window.
-That natural light is what enables an extra-active to retain some color in the car.
+That natural light is what enables an extra reactive to retain some color in the car.
 When a blue light coating reflects blue light away from the lens, that’s less available light to darken the lens in the vehicle.

 3. It Changes the Appearance